rmast/rpi-build-and-boot/readme-windows10.md

 ```sh
 sudo ansible-playbook playbook.yml
 ```
-As your /vagrant shared folder won't show up at the next reboot: copy the raspberry-image to /home/vagrant and at the next bootup remove this empty vagrant directory by
+As your /vagrant shared folder won't show up at the next reboot, and rebooting is probably necessary for getting NFS to run properly: copy the raspberry-image to /home/vagrant and at the next bootup remove this empty vagrant directory by
 ```sh
 sudo rmdir /vagrant